 By catching goldfish disease symptoms ahead of time, you can prevent infections from getting worse, spreading, and taking over the aquarium.
 And by taking immediate action to treat the disease, your sick goldfish has a better chance of surviving through the infection.

 It’s always a good practice to watch your goldfish on a daily basis for signs of abnormal behavior or growths.
 A good time to do this is right before or during feeding.

 Once you’ve noticed signs of a potential disease, you’ll want to put the sick goldfish into a hospital tank as soon as possible so that other fish in the same tank don’t get infected.
-Then you’ll need to determine what caused goldfish disease symptoms (so that you can effectively treat the disease) and identify problems running rampant in your tank (so that you can take measures to ensure your other goldfish don’t get similarly infected).
+Then you’ll need to determine what caused goldfish disease symptoms (so that you can effectively treat the disease) and identify problems running rampant in your tank.
+We’ll discuss more about this in the third part of the series.

 Test the water with an aquarium test kit will help you identify tank problems.
 Also think back to events that led up to this point.
 Did you recently just introduce a new goldfish to the aquarium (without quarantining him first)?
 Did you just add new water to the tank without letting it adjust to room temperature?

 Instead of looking for terrible diseases, you should concentrate on keeping your fish healthy. – David E. Boruchowitz, author of Aquarium Care of Goldfish